patrickfp93/warcrwlock/readme.md

 After using the `#[warcrwlock]` attribute, the `MyStruct` will be automatically rewritten with the addition of a `base` field containing an `Arc<RwLock<MyStructBase>>`.
 The functions of `MyStruct` will then be implemented to safely access the `base` field.

+>`Update(1.1.0)`: Methods with parameters of the same type as the presented structure can now be freely implemented.

 ### Method read and write
 Similar to the methods in `RwLock<T>`, these functions are used to lock the usage and gain access to read or write functions, as shown in the example below:
 ```rust